 We Handle All Types of Car Accident Claims in Waynesboro

 The type of crash involved can also provide clues about who was responsible.
 Our lawyers handle all types of motor vehicle collision claims, including:

 - Sideswipe accidents

 - And more

-Car accident cases can get messy.
-If you’d like an experienced attorney in Waynesboro to review your case, call our personal injury law firm today.
+These cases can get messy.
+If you’d like an experienced attorney to review your case, reach out to our personal injury law firm today.
 We’d be happy to sit down and explore your legal options.

-How Do I Prove Negligence After a Car Accident in Georgia?
+How Do I Prove Negligence After a Car Accident?

 In legal terms, negligence means:

 - The at-fault party owed you a duty of care

 Video footage, police reports, medical records, and even expert witness testimony can all help prove that someone else’s negligence caused your accident.